brentgroves/repsys/a_status/a_is_status.md

 - It seems like I just commented on a star review not to long ago.
 Is it already time for another one?

 - Can we find a rack location to setup 3 Dell R410 PowerEdge Servers for the MicroCloud/K8s disaster recovery and secondary data gateway.
+Approved by Jared to locate at Albion's server rack.

 ## Platform Engineering